How Stocks are Voted

 State law provides that the legal owners of stock vote the shares or grant a proxy to vote the shares at a shareholder meeting.
 Accordingly, beneficial owners who hold shares in street name are not entitled to vote their shares or grant proxy authority.
 Instead, beneficial owners must provide voting instructions to those street-name entities holding legal title to their shares.

-A description of what Congress intended the Commission to accomplish in proxy voting and related matters can be found in the Committee reports drafted by the House of Representatives and the Senate when the Act was passed in 1934.
+A description of what Congress intended the SEC to accomplish in proxy voting and related matters can be found in the Committee reports drafted by the House and Senate when the Act was passed in 1934.
 Copies of these Committee Reports on the 1934 Act can be accessed below.

 Under the street name system, the vast majority of investors own stock as beneficial owners.
 Legal title and ownership of individual shares reside with a depository institution, such as the Depository Trust Company (DTC).
 When a public company seeks to hold a shareholder meeting, it notifies DTC, as the record holder for most of the stock shares held in street name.
 A record date is established to identify the current shareholders as of that date who may vote at the shareholder meeting.
 DTC then issues an "omnibus proxy" to the brokers, banks, and other institutions holding securities in street name, granting them the authority to vote proxies at the upcoming meeting.